 Our University is committed to embracing a diverse and inclusive campus that reflects our collective views, experiences, capabilities, cultures, aspirations, and ultimately our commitment to excellence.

 Educational communities are enriched by the contributions and full participation of people from different backgrounds.

 - Increase the racial and cultural diversity of its students, faculty and staff.

-- Create a climate that expects and encourages all members of the University community to respect and appreciate individual and cultural differences.
+- Create a climate that encourages the University community to respect and appreciate individual and cultural differences.

 - Promote equity for people of different backgrounds throughout all areas of University life.

 - Develop organizational practices that include the participation and perspectives of these groups.

 - Enhance the curriculum by including the contributions and perspectives of different races, cultures and gender